 Meluna Menstrual Cup Sizing Chart

-People on Amazon are saying the following things about the Meluna Menstrual Cup:
+What People on Amazon are saying about the Meluna Menstrual Cup:

 “For the price, you can’t go wrong.
 I love the shorty version of this thing-with other cups, the stem is quite uncomfortable for me.
 However, I didn’t even notice the Meluna when it was inside of me.
 Love it!”

 “It’s a very comfortable menstrual cup once you get the hang of how to use it.
 Don’t give up too soon with this thing-there is definitely a kind of steep learning cup, especially with figuring out how to get it to not leak.”

 “The Me Luna Menstrual Cup is easier to get into place than the Diva Cup.
 I’m not sure why, but I found this one just popped into place easily and also that it didn’t leak.”

 “I’ve tried several menstrual cups but this one is my favourite.
 I’ve finally found the size of cup that works for my body!
 I’m very small and most of the other cups I’ve tried felt uncomfortable when inside me.”

 You can easily get the Meluna Menstrual Cup on Amazon today: